imba-tjd/mingw64ccompiler/Readme.md

 This is a monkey patch for cygwinccompiler which enables you to use MinGW-w64 as the compiler on Windows.

+Though this patch doesn't work after https://github.com/pypa/setuptools/pull/2896.
+I will fix this when I have time.

 WARNING: Mixing CRT is dangerous.
 This is only for testing.
 Always prefer MSVC.

 WARNING 2: This project is not widely tested.
 Use with caution.